arpan-ghosh/fec-individual-contribution-engine/go/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This is a work in progress.

+The main goal of this project is to showcase Golang, Python, and REST + GraphQL expertise.
+I'm also interested to find out how well the Go implementation  does at crunching incredibly large queries using concurrent channels.

-The main goal of this project is to map political affiliation of the Indian American demographic.
+Specifically though, this project maps political affiliation of the Indian American demographic.
 We can do this by isolating for South Asian names, provided in a CSV corpus.
-This is just one application, you can isolate other demographics and make inferences by analyzing the data returned.
+This is just one application, you can isolate other demographics, and filter based on a multitude of factors including zip code, commitetes, dates, campaign finance data efilings, etc. and make inferences by analyzing the data returned.
+Feel free to browse their API here https://api.open.fec.gov/developers/.

 In this example we are just counting South Asian surnames, associating them to a candidate by using regular expressions to find candidate, PAC, or commitee support, and categorizing by state.
 You can start to see why this can be a very powerful tool, and why certain entities may want to do this type of analysis.
+I'll be making an API call to the api.open.fec.gov/v1/schedules/schedule_a/ endpoint since I care about data at the individual donor level.

 ### Built With